The Story Behind Wisconsin's Iconic Supper Clubs

 Joey Gerard’s opened in 2012, but isn’t the Milwaukee area’s newest supper club.
 That distinction belongs to Supper, in the art deco Shorecrest Hotel building and open since late 2015.
 Expect non-traditional spins on supper club fare, from black truffle deviled eggs to Space Travel (an ice cream drink with blue moon ice cream).

-A neon-lit Travel Wisconsin Supper Club concession stand is open during events at the Kohl Center, Madison’s major indoor sports venue.
+A neon-lit Travel Wisconsin Supper Club concession stand is open during Packers season at Lambeau Field, bringing that supper club experience to wherever you are.

 Connected by Folklore, Family and Friends

 Many of Wisconsin’s oldest supper clubs began as simple roadhouses with more choices of alcohol than food.
 Settings often were near lakeshores, forests or farmland.
 Patrons included gangsters on the lam: Little Bohemia Lodge, Manitowish Waters, still has the bullet holes to prove it and was a film site for the 2009 movie “Public Enemies.”

 Supper clubs that lack stories of the notorious likely connect people in deeply personal, private ways.
 This is where marriage proposals, funeral meals and high school sports banquets happen.
 Brothers Tom and Larry Schmock at Smoky’s Club in Madison have seen generations of boys order their first steak and describe it as “a rite of passage into adulthood.”